shaneikennedy/OpenSourcePlaylists/README.md

 ### Getting set up
 **Note**:This repo uses python3.6 and later
-You can the docker container provided, but for adding/updating a playlist it makes more sense to use a virtual environment:
+You can use the docker container provided, but for adding/updating a playlist it makes more sense to use a virtual environment:
 ```bash
 $ python3 -m venv env
 $ source env/bin/activate